Bidhit74/DSA-with-JAVA/Oops/readme.md

 2.  -   Multi-Level Inheritance: A class inherits from another class, which in turn inherits from a third class, forming a chain.

 3.  -   Hierarchical Inheritance is a type of inheritance in Java where multiple subclasses inherit from a single parent class.

+4.  -   Hybrid Inheritance is a combination of two or more types of inheritance in Java.
+Since Java does not support multiple inheritance directly (to avoid ambiguity), hybrid inheritance can only be achieved using a combination of classes and interfaces.